ccooper1982/fcache/docs/src/kv.md

 ## Groups
 Groups is a simple solution to separating related keys.
-Rather than using delimiters in keys such as `user1:name` and `user1:age`, you create a group for `user1` then store the `name` and `age` in that group.
+Rather than using delimiters in keys such as `user1:name`, `user1:age`, `user2:name` and `user2:age` you create a group for `user1` and a group for `user2`, then store their `name` and `age` keys in the appropriate group.

 The group is a string that unique identifies an entity.
 For example for a user that could be an email address or user ID, or for hardware it could be a device ID or a MAC address.